raditzlawliet/tutorial/docker/beginner/readme.md

 ## Other Things

-Interesting ENTRYPOINT vs CMD: https://spacelift.io/blog/docker-entrypoint-vs-cmd
+Syntax ENTRYPOINT vs CMD: https://spacelift.io/blog/docker-entrypoint-vs-cmd

 - ENTRYPOINT is the process that’s executed inside the container.
 - CMD is the default set of arguments that are supplied to the ENTRYPOINT process.